rafiqulrafiq26/CSE-0317/README.md

 # CSE-0317
-This Is Software Engineering Lab Repository
+This is a Software Engineering repository.